EXCERPTS FROM CRISIS AND DISASTER SURVIVAL

 2- development of fast vehicles but very studied on the security plan for touring; **

-6 - internal limitation of vehicle speed; ***
+6 - internal speed limitation of vehicles; ***

 7 - external speed limitation by electronic control; ***